henryjfv/henryjfv/README.md

 - 🌱 I’m currently learning **Improving code**

-- 👯 I’m looking to collaborate on **Flutter, NodeJs, Vuejs, ReactJs, React Native**
+- 👯 I’m looking to collaborate on **Flutter, NodeJs, Vuejs, ReactJs**

 - 🤝 I’m looking for help with **Aws**